What are biosolids?

 Are there heavy metals in biosolids?

 Biosolids contain trace amounts of heavy metals, or “inorganic trace elements,” as do natural soils, manures and commercial fertilizers.
 These trace elements enter a municipal wastewater recycling plant from several sources.
 The EPA thoroughly studied the potential risks from these trace elements and set strict maximum levels in biosolids to protect public health and the environment.
 Because of required industrial pretreatment and the risk-based standards for biosolids recycling, the risks posed by trace elements in biosolids are minimal.

 Extensive studies to determine whether biosolids could spread disease through the air were recently reported by researchers at the University of Arizona’s Department of Microbiology and Immunology, and supported by the National Science Foundation Water Quality Center.
 Their conclusion: “…aerosolized microorganisms were not detectable during land application of liquid class B biosolids…” Click here for a PDF Fact Sheet on this question.

 Can biosolids harm our streams and groundwater?

 Federal and state regulations, agricultural best management practices and nature provide multiple layers of protection for our streams and groundwater.
 Studies also show that biosolids can help reduce runoff into our streams and leaching into groundwater.

 Virginia regulates how biosolids are applied in order to prevent runoff into streams or leaching into groundwater.
 Studies have demonstrated that biosolids applied according to current EPA and Virginia standards pose no risk to the Commonwealth’s water.
-Click here for a PDF Fact Sheet on this question.
+The Joint Legislative Audit and Review Commission (JLARC) researched biosolids impact on groundwater and surface water in its report prepared in 2017, finding that water contamination risk is very low when biosolids are applied with state regulations.
+The report can be found here.

 Who regulates the generation and land application of biosolids in Virginia and how can I be sure they protect my health and the environment?